sagiahrac/llm-d-kv-cache-manager/docs/architecture.md

 Efficiently handling tokenization is critical for performance.
 The system is designed to tokenize prompts quickly using a worker pool that supports both asynchronous and synchronous operations.
 It relies on a `PrefixStore` to cache tokenization results and avoid redundant work.

 * **Tokenization Pool**: The `tokenization.Pool` provides both asynchronous (fire-and-forget) and synchronous tokenization modes.
 For scoring requests, synchronous tokenization ensures complete results are always returned.
 The pool uses a configurable number of workers to process requests efficiently.
+* **Tokenizer Backends**: The system supports multiple tokenizer backends with a composite fallback strategy:
+    * **`CachedLocalTokenizer`**: Loads tokenizers from local files on disk.
+This is particularly useful for air-gapped environments, custom tokenizers, or when models are pre-loaded.
+It supports:
+        * **Manual Configuration**: Direct mapping from model names to tokenizer file paths
+        * **Auto-Discovery**: Automatic scanning of directories to find tokenizer files
+        * **HuggingFace Cache Structure**: Automatically detects and parses HF cache directories (e.g., `models--Qwen--Qwen3-0.6B/snapshots/{hash}/tokenizer.json` → `Qwen/Qwen3-0.6B`)
+        * **Custom Directory Structures**: Supports arbitrary nesting (e.g., `/mnt/models/org/model/tokenizer.json` → `org/model`)
-* **Tokenizer Caching**: The actual tokenization is handled by a `CachedHFTokenizer`, which wraps Hugging Face's high-performance Rust tokenizers.
-To avoid the overhead of repeatedly loading tokenizer models from disk, it maintains an LRU cache of active tokenizer instances.
+    * **`CachedHFTokenizer`**: Downloads and caches tokenizers from HuggingFace.
+It wraps Hugging Face's high-performance Rust tokenizers and maintains an LRU cache of active tokenizer instances to avoid repeated loading from disk.
+    * **`CompositeTokenizer` (Default)**: Tries tokenizer backends in order, enabling graceful fallback.
+The default configuration attempts local tokenizers first, then falls back to HuggingFace if the model isn't found locally.
+This provides the best of both worlds: fast local access when available, with automatic fallback to remote fetching.
+* **Tokenizer Caching**: All tokenizer implementations maintain an LRU cache of loaded tokenizer instances to minimize the overhead of repeatedly loading models from disk.
 * **PrefixStore Backends**: The token cache (`PrefixStore`) is an interface with two available implementations:
     * **`LRUTokenStore` (Default)**: This implementation chunks incoming text, hashes it, and stores blocks of tokens in an LRU cache.
 It's fast and memory-bounded, making it a reliable default.
 It's designed to find the longest chain of *blocks* that match a prompt's prefix.
     * **`TrieTokenStore`**: An alternative implementation that uses a character-based trie.
 Each node in the trie stores information about the last token that was fully contained within the prefix leading to that node.
 This approach can be more memory-efficient for prompts with highly repetitive or overlapping prefixes, but is generally slower than the LRU-based store.
     It is not the default due to its higher complexity and lower performance in most scenarios.

 -----